Honors & Awards

 In 1998, NU posted a 14-4 regular-season mark and won its fifth straight league title to mark the first time in Big 12 history a women's gymnastics team had won five titles in a row.
 Nebraska also paced the Big 12 in the classroom, as eight gymnasts earned academic All-Big 12 honors, including seven first-team honorees.
 Courtney Brown, Laura Ohlendorf and Oxford were named NACGC Scholastic All-Americans.

 In 1999, Nebraska enjoyed one of the most successful seasons in program history, going 26-10, winning the Big 12 title and qualifying for the NCAA Championships.
-NU returned to the Super Six for the first time since 1997, finishing sixth, as Brink, Oxford and Brown earned eight All-America honors.
-In addition, four gymnasts captured Scholastic All-America honors, while all 10 athletes who were eligible for academic all-conference honors earned first-team or honorable-mention accolades.
+NU returned to the Super Six and finished sixth overall, as Brink, Oxford and Brown earned eight All-America honors.
+In addition, four gymnasts captured Scholastic All-America honors, while all 10 student-athletes who were eligible for academic all-conference honors earned first-team or honorable-mention accolades.

 The 2000 season was a special one for Kendig and the Huskers, as Nebraska celebrated its program's silver anniversary season with a 36-9 record, the first regional title since 1983 and a fourth-place finish at the NCAA Championships, equaling the best finish in school history.
 NU was ranked as high as third nationally, and set numerous team and individual school records.
 Individually, Heather Brink won the NCAA all-around and vault titles and became the first Husker gymnast to win the Honda Award, emblematic of the nation's top gymnast.